ComPWA/PWA-pages/docs/develop.md

 ### Editable installation

-When working on the source code of a Python package, it is important that you install the package in
+It is most convenient to work on a package if you install the it in ["editable" mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).
-["editable" mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).
 This allows you to tweak the source code and try out new ideas immediately, because the source code is considered the 'installation'.